ml to Cups Conversion: The Complete Guide

 How many ml is 1 cup?

-1 US cup equals 236.6 ml, commonly rounded to 237 ml or 240 ml for practical use.
+1 US cup equals 236.6 ml, usually rounded to 237 ml or 240 ml for everyday use.
 The US legal cup (used in nutrition labeling) is exactly 240 ml.

 How many ml is half a cup?